shizuka/shizuka.github.io/resume/index.md

 ## [Bronystate](http://www.bronystate.net) {#bronystate}

-### Community Manager / 2011-present
+### Technical Supervisor / 2011-present

 Bronystate is an IRC community for the *My Little Pony: Friendship is Magic* fandom (bronies), founded in May 2011.
 Their focus is video streaming, with movies on weekends and live streams of new episodes during the season.
 They boast a vibrant, global userbase, reaching tens of thousands annually.